bryantt23/Lodash-PRs/README.md

 To test the application:

 1. Open a separate terminal and ensure the server is running using `npm start`.
-2. Use the provided `.rest` file to test the API endpoint.
+2. Use the provided `pr-count.rest` file to test the API endpoint.
 This requires the Visual Studio Code REST Client extension.
-3. In Visual Studio Code, open the `.rest` file and click on the "Send Request" link above the GET request.
+3. In Visual Studio Code, open the `pr-count.rest` file and click on the "Send Request" link above the GET request.

 This should display the total count of pull requests in the lodash library.